 This is a basic foundation class designed to introduce students to art concepts and various types of media and techniques in the planning, design and production of works of art.
 Students will be introduced to two-dimensional media.
 Through a series of lectures, demonstrations and exercises, students will be exposed to formal and design elements.
-The student will be encouraged to start developing a critical eye, and an idea of how the creative process works.
+The student will be encouraged to start developing a critical eye and an idea of how the creative process works.
 Sketchbook assignments and critiques will be part of the course.
 No prerequisite.

 The religions of the world play a decisive role in all aspects of life, from the arts and music to history and politics.
 Familiarity with the key beliefs and figures of these traditions is essential to understanding the world around us.
-The goal of this class is to introduce students to the backgrounds, key doctrines and practices, and contemporary features of five major world religions – Hinduism, Buddhism, Judaism, Christianity and Islam — with brief discussions of other important traditions as well.
+The goal of this class is to introduce students to the backgrounds, key doctrines and practices, and contemporary features of five major world religions – Hinduism, Buddhism, Judaism, Christianity and Islam, with brief discussion of other important traditions as well.
 Students will engage the traditions through readings, multimedia projects and field trips to local religious institutions.

 Grades: Rising grades 9-10